 We waited for a response.
 If Cody or Luck gave us a gift in return, that would indicate a sense of equality between us.
 If they didn’t, they thought of our gift as tribute, and us as inferiors.

 They gave us nothing.
 Instead, Luck leaned forward so that her face was only a couple of centimetres away from Cody.
 She spoke so that everyone nearby could hear, “It is time to play the market.
-Let us find out whose side they are on, yours or mine.”
+Let us find out whose side they are on.”
 As if her words weren’t sinister enough, when she spoke the crowd rearranged itself into two distinct camps, one behind Cody, the other behind Luck.
 Cody’s people wore medallions shaped like dollar signs around their throats, while Luck’s team was adorned with currency tattoos and coins.

 “I’m on it”, Cody replied with gravitas.
 He removed a handful of red and green dice from a plastic pouch that was lying in the sand near his feet.
 With a small, sharp gesture that engaged only his left forearm, he threw them onto the beach.
 He dropped onto his knees, leaned forward, and used his right forefinger to trace a line in the sand that connected the dice.
 The line pointed upward to the right.